Legendary897/Practic_with_request/README.md

-# Template-For-Starting-Flask-App
+# Practice_with_request

-Template for start development with Flask.
+App working with telnet client and Flask-server